svermeulen/nvim-teal-maker/ReadMe.md

 ## Tips

 * In order to make the most of teal, you will need type definitions for any lua-based libraries you're using.
-In particular, you will at least want to grab the type definitions for the `vim` lua object, which you can find in the [teal-types](https://github.com/teal-language/teal-types) repo
+In particular, you will at least want to grab the type definitions for the `vim` lua object, which you can find in the [teal-types](https://github.com/teal-language/teal-types) repo.
+You can also add your own type definitions for any lua files you're using by placing `*.d.tl` files in your `/teal` directory

-* It can be common to have some parts of your code in lua and some parts in teal.
-Note that you cannot place lua files inside your `/lua` directory because they will be removed the next time the `/teal` directory is built.
-However - you can place lua files inside the `teal` directory, alongside your `.tl` files, and these will be copied to the `/lua` directory the next time `:TealBuild` is executed.
-Note also that if you want your `foo.lua` file to be accessible to your teal code, you will need to add a `foo.d.tl` file alongisde it as well.

 * If you are writing a plugin, you don't need to depend on this plugin, since you can just include the compiled lua files (which is exactly what this plugin does)